jacygao/jacygao.github.io/content/about.md

 ---

-Jacy Gao is a Tech Lead and Software Engineer with over 10 years professional experience.
+Jacy Gao is a Tech Lead and Software Engineer at Microsoft.

+He was formerly a Software Engineer at Electronic Arts working on Need for Speed and The Sims franchises.